AA8020/Software-Testing-Portfolio/02-Automation_Testing/02-Selenium_IDE/README.md

 Selenium IDE is useful for **fast test creation** and **smoke/regression testing**:
 1. Record and playback tests without coding knowledge
 2. Quickly create reusable test flows for repetitive checks
-3. Export recorded scripts to Selenium WebDriver for advanced customization
+3. Export recorded scripts to a Java-based Browser Automation Framework (Selenium WebDriver) for advanced customization

 This folder shows that I can **leverage codeless automation** alongside traditional frameworks to speed up testing while maintaining quality.